Thursday, June 8, 2017

 Brookings Institute has the often quoted article from 1997, Sports, Jobs, & Taxes: Are New Stadiums Worth the Cost? by Noll and Zimbalist which discusses tactics cities can fight back against sports subsidies.
 Not a lot can be done but have active citizens and politicians can force monopoly sports owners to cut a better deal.

-- Black Business and Economics Stories for Week of J...
+- Black Business and Economics Stories for Month of ...

 - Unemployment stable in May 2017.
 More than 600,000...